-Ranked on a scale of excitement there are a number of different types of joy flights:
+Ranked on a scale of excitement there are a number of different types of joy flights in Melbourne:

 1. Adventure Flight – conducted in an ex-military aircraft or ‘Warbirds’.
 These aircraft are generally high powered Air Force aircraft designed for combat or combat training.
 As such they are capable of sustained high G and rank on top of the joy flight scale, this is what flying is really about, twisting and diving through the sky at high speed at any attitude, upside down, straight up, straight down and more.
 As close as the average civilian will get to combat flight, happily there is no one else shooting at you!